Full resolution versions of wildflower photos available on flickr.

-Stems are 6-16 in (15-40 cm) long, with usually 2-3 flowers each.
+Stems are 6-16 inches (15-40 cm) long, with usually 2-3 flowers each.
 It takes many years for these plants to begin flowering, but they grow in abundant colonies throughout subalpine regions in the park.
 They are often the first to flower along the edges of melting snow.
-Closely related to Glacier Lily.
+Closely related to glacier lily.

 Stems of this tough flower can be 5 feet (1.5 m) tall, emerging from large clumps of grass-like basal leaves.
 The leaves were historically used by native peoples to weave hats, baskets, and capes.
 Bears have been known to eat the fleshy bases of the leaves in spring, giving the flower its name.

 This plant's characteristic heart- or arrow-shaped leaves are dark green, hairless on top and with wooly undersides.
-Creamy white compound flowers top the unbranched, 6-16 in (15-40 cm) long stems.
-Found on rocky slopes above 5,000 feet (1,524 meters).
+Creamy white compound flowers top the unbranched, 6-16 inches (15-40 cm) long stems.
+Found on rocky slopes above 5,000 feet (1,524 m).

 Pasqueflower / Western Anemone

-The entire plant is coated in long hairs, with segmented leaves and 4-12 in (10-30 cm) tall flowering stem.
+The entire plant is coated in long hairs, with segmented leaves and 4-12 inches (10-30 cm) tall flowering stem.
 The feather-like "mouse-on-a-stick" seedhead (pictured right) is a common sight in Mount Rainier's meadows.

-Weedlike plant that spreads via rootstock to form clumps of stems 24-40 in (60-100 cm) tall, with narrow leaves along stem.
+Weedlike plant that spreads via rootstock to form clumps of stems 24-40 inches (60-100 cm) tall, with narrow leaves along stem.
 Leaves are dark green on top, with a white-woolly underside.
 Numerous, dense flowerheads top the stem.
-Found throughout the park from low elevations, particularly along roadsides, up to approx. 6,000 feet (1,800 meters).
+Found throughout the park from low elevations, particularly along roadsides, up to approx. 6,000 feet (1,800 m).

 Sitka Mountain Ash

-This six foot-high (2m) shrub grows in thickets and is widespread above about 4,500 feet (1,400 meters).
+This six foot-high (2 m) shrub grows in thickets and is widespread above about 4,500 feet (1,400 m).
 Leaves are divided into 7-9 leaflets, with toothed edges.
 Flowers in tight clusters at the ends of branches, and produces bright red berries favored as a food source by birds and other wildlife.